aaaasmile/MP3-YX5300/README.md

 ![alt text](https://github.com/aaaasmile/MP3-YX5300/blob/master/doc/IMG_0632.JPG?raw=true)

 It is also possible to control the player using an integrated hot spot that could be used with the IP address 192.168.4.1.
+In this case I can use the browser on my Iphone to control the device.

 ## Wire
     ESP8266